Documentation

 In your email template HTML:

-Hi {{contact.first_name}},<br>
+Hi __contact.first_name__,<br>

-Your {{contact.properties.plan}} plan is active.
+Your __contact.properties.plan__ plan is active.

 Event Tracking